Tazzios/pdfviewer/README.md

 With embed you can also use % for width
 >width=80%

+Parameter for use with jdownloads and a customfield, see advanced section.
+>showpdfpreview=[Yes]

 ### Optional urlparameters

 If you want to link to a webpage with a pdffile embedded you can set following parameters to open a specific page.